Carlos Carrasco (baseball): New York Yankees

 On February 3, 2025, Carrasco signed a minor league contract with the New York Yankees.
 On March 22, the Yankees selected Carrasco's contract after he made the team's Opening Day roster.
 Carrasco made his Yankees debut on March 29; he pitched two innings, allowed five hits, three runs and striking out two batters as he got a no-decision against the Milwaukee Brewers.
 On April 3, he got his first win as a Yankee pitcher against the Arizona Diamondbacks.
 In that game, he pitched 51/3 innings, allowed five hits and three runs, walked two batters, and struck out five batters as the winning pitcher in a 9–7 victory over the Diamondbacks.
 In 8 appearances (6 starts) for the Yankees, Carrasco posted a 2–2 record and 5.91 ERA with 25 strikeouts over 32 innings of work.
 He was designated for assignment by New York on May 6.
 Carrasco cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on May 8.
 On June 1, the Yankees added Carrasco back to their active roster.
 He did not appear in a game before he was designated for assignment on June 3.
 Carrasco cleared waivers and was sent outright to Scranton the following day.

 Atlanta Braves

 On July 28, 2025, the Yankees traded Carrasco to the Atlanta Braves in exchange for cash considerations.
 In three starts for the Braves, he struggled to a 9.88 ERA with nine strikeouts across 13 2/3 innings pitched.
 On August 14, Carrasco was designated for assignment by Atlanta.
 He elected free agency on August 16.
 The next day, Carrasco re-signed with Atlanta on a minor league contract.

-On November 8, 2025, Carrasco re-signed with the Braves on a new minor league contract.